So, You Popped a Pimple — Here’s What to Do Now

 You could’ve covered your pimple up with concealer.
 You could’ve applied a spot treatment formulated with benzoyl peroxide.
-Better yet?
-You could’ve just let it run its course.
-Despite your better judgment, you gave in to temptation, picked away at the pesky zit on your face and now you’re reeling in regret.
-The very blemish you hoped to address (or at the very least, hide) is now an angry spot on your complexion.
-Unfortunately, you can’t go back in time and un-do your mistake so it’s damage control from here on out.
+Or, better yet, you could’ve just let the blemish run its course.
+But despite your better judgment, you gave in to temptation and picked away at the pesky zit on your face.
+We’ve been there more times than we’d like to admit.
+The very pimple you hoped to address (or at the very least hide) is now an angry spot on your complexion.
+Unfortunately, you can’t go back in time and undo your mistake, so it’s time for damage control from here on out.

 Why You Should Never Pop Your Pimples

-Step Two: Apply a Spot Treatment
+STEP 2: Apply a Spot Treatment

-Step Four: Skip the Makeup
+STEP 4: Skip the Makeup

 How to See Clearer Skin More Quickly

-Tip #1: Keep Your Hands Off Your Face
+Skin-Care Tip #1: Keep Your Hands Off Your Face

-Tip #2: Relieve Pain with Ice
+Skin-Care Tip #2: Relieve Pain With Ice

-Tip #4: Keep Your Skin Moisturized
+Skin-Care Tip #3: Keep Your Skin Moisturized

 Even if you’re dealing with oily, acne-prone skin, you should still be using a hydrating moisturizer daily.
 Spot treatments and acne-fighting cleansers have a tendency to be a bit drying for the skin.
 To ensure that you replenish any lost moisture, you’re going to want to grab a moisturizer or cream that works with your skin type.
 If you need recommendations, we rounded up the best non-comedogenic moisturizers for acne-prone skin.